Data wrangling, grouping and aggregation#

 data.head()

-# How does our row look like?
+# What does our row look like?

-A couple of notes about our appoaches.
-We used itertuples() method for looping over the values because it is significantly faster compared to iterrows() (can be ~100x faster).
-We used .at to assign the value to the DataFrame because it is designed to access single values more efficiently compared to .loc, which can access also groups of rows and columns.
-That said, you could have used data.loc[idx, new_column] = celsius to achieve the same result (it is just slower).
+Before moving to other more efficient ways to use functions with a pandas DataFrame, we should note a few things about the approaches above.
+We demonstrated use of the .itertuples() method for looping over the values because it is significantly faster than .iterrows() (can be around 100 times faster).
+We also used .at[] to assign the value in the DataFrame because it is designed to access single values more efficiently than the .loc[] indexer, which can access groups of rows and columns.
+That said, you could have also simply used data.loc[idx, new_column] = celsius to achieve the same result as both examples above.
+It is simply slower.

-Using a function with apply#
+Using a function with the apply method#

 data["TEMP_F"].apply(fahr_to_celsius)

-The results look logical.
+The results again look logical.
 Notice how we passed the fahr_to_celsius() function without using the parentheses () after the name of the function.
-When using apply, you should always leave out the parentheses from the function that you use.
-Meaning that you should use apply(fahr_to_celsius) instead of apply(fahr_to_celsius()).
+When using .apply(), you should always leave out the parentheses from the function that you use.
+In other words, you should use .apply(fahr_to_celsius) not .apply(fahr_to_celsius()).
 Why?
-Because the apply() method will execute and use the function itself in the background when it operates with the data.
-If we would pass our function with the parentheses, the fahr_to_celsius() function would actually be executed once before the loop with apply() starts (hence becoming unusable), and that is not what we want.
-Our previous command only returned the Series of temperatures to the screen, but naturally we can also store them permanently into a new column (overwriting the old values):
+Because the .apply() method will execute and use the function itself in the background when it operates with the data.
+If we would pass our function including the parentheses, the fahr_to_celsius() function would actually be executed once before the loop with .apply() starts (thus becoming unusable) and that is not what we want.

 data["TEMP_C"] = data["TEMP_F"].apply(fahr_to_celsius)

-A nice thing with apply() is that we can also apply the function on several columns at once.
-Below, we also sort the values in descending order based on values in MIN column to see that applying our function really works:
+A nice thing with .apply() is that we can also apply the function on several columns at once.
+Below, we also sort the values in descending order based on values in the MIN column to confirm that applying our function really works.

 cols = ["TEMP_F", "MIN", "MAX"]